neurostuff/compose-docs/blog/2025-6-20-ai-review.md

 ## **Iterative Approach to Validation and Development**

 Our approach to information extraction is specifically focused on study details relevant for neuroimaging meta-analysis.
 We have developed specific extraction schemas that capture the nuanced details crucial for meta-analysis in this field.
 For each set of guidelines, a sample of studies is manually reviewed and tagged, and the automated extractions are checked for accuracy against these manual tags, both by numbers and by human review.
 This thorough process makes sure that when new extraction features are introduced to the platform, a reasonable level of accuracy can be established.
-In contrast with domain-general automated literature review platform and deep review platforms (e.g Elict, Perplexity, Google Notebook LM), the specific extraction schemas have been validation and aligned with expert-guided knowledge representations.
+In contrast with domain-general automated literature review platform and deep review platforms (e.g Elict, Perplexity, Google Notebook LM), the specific extraction schemas have been validated and aligned with expert-guided knowledge representations.

 ![Figure 4](img/iterative_workflow.png)